CompuTec/computec-docs/docs/processforce/user-guide/ingredient-declarations/ingredient-settings/allergen.md

 # Allergen

-If a company deals with products that contain common allergens, e.g., nuts, a unique option for connecting information about it with items must be provided for safety purposes and to avoid future recalls.
+For companies handling products that may contain common allergens, such as nuts, it is crucial to have a dedicated mechanism for associating allergen information with items.
+This is essential for ensuring consumer safety and mitigating the risk of product recalls.
 Allergens can be defined and assigned to a specific Master Data (Ingredient or Item Ingredient).

 This form allows users to define a valid list of Allergens that can be traced within their products and materials.